josiahsleppy/golang-concurrent-server/README.md

-An example web server project for a talk given at the 2017 Columbus Code Camp.
+An example concurrent Go web server project for a talk given at the 2017 Columbus Code Camp.